AdrianAnghel/WebsiteRank/README.md

 # WebsiteRank

-This is a client - server application for a website rank
+This is a client - server application for a website rank.

 ## Getting Started